Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 ![Example Throughput Graph](administrator-guide/images/prometheus-grafana-setup-example-throughput-graph.png)

 This example with demonstrate how to setup a graph on Grafana to view total read and write throughput across your cluster.
-These instructions assume that you already have Grafana installed and configured to pull from a Prometheus instance, and will be based on the *Creating a Prometheus graph* section in the [Prometheus documentation](https://prometheus.io/docs/visualization/grafana/).
+These instructions assume that you already have Grafana installed and configured to pull from a Prometheus instance, and will be based on the "Creating a Prometheus graph" section in the [Prometheus documentation](https://prometheus.io/docs/visualization/grafana/).

-1. From the Grafana homepage, click on the "+" button on the left side of the screen and select *Create Dashboard*, or, if you already have a dashboard, click *Add Panel*, which will be the leftmost of the buttons at the top right corner of the screen.
+1. From the Grafana homepage, click on the "+" button on the left side of the screen and select **Create Dashboard**, or, if you already have a dashboard, click **Add Panel**, which will be the leftmost of the buttons at the top right corner of the screen.

-1. Click *Add Query*.
+1. Click **Add Query**.

 1. In the dropdown next to "Query", select the data source you set up for your cluster.